DIAGNOSIS: Leukemia

 Ophelia was able to start school with accommodations.
 She was very advanced and outgoing but now she is shy and very cautious of new people and situations.
 She tires easily especially in the days following her chemo meds and takes a nap each day at school.

 When asked about the most difficult moments, Bobbi said, “the beginning was by far the worst.
 Ophelia was so sick from medications at the beginning, it was hard to explain.
 There were also numerous ER visits for fevers when they had to access her port and swab her for Covid.
-When we go to clinic she’s a rockstar a rockstar, though – very brave.”
+When we go to clinic she’s a rockstar though – very brave.”

 The family is grateful for a lot.